Grandmother says 10 children removed from California home 'lived in torture'

 Rogers said child protection officials visited their home several years ago but did not say why.
 Fairfield police did not immediately respond to questions about this visit.

 “We have not kept in contact with them for years.
-We hope that the children will be together and far away from these horrible conditions that they were kept in by the ones who were suppose [sic] to love, and protect them from harm,” his aunt and uncle said in a statement.
+We hope that the children will be together and far away from these horrible conditions that they were kept in by the ones who were supposed to love and protect them from harm,” his aunt and uncle said in the statement.

-The case comes just months after another high-profile case in the state involving alleged child abuse after authorities say they found children shackled and filthy in a suburban home in Perris, California, in January.
+The arrests come just months after another high-profile case in the state involving child abuse, after authorities say they found children shackled and filthy in a suburban home in Perris in January.

 Prosecutors have said the children were starving and beaten, choked and shackled to their beds.